Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 **Q2: What is the name of the filter plugin used in Logstash to parse unstructured log data?**

-*This name was actually in the tech news cycle recently - unfortunately because of a certain E. Musk.
+*Hint: This name was actually in the tech news cycle recently - unfortunately because of a certain E. Musk.
 And not related to this plugin.*

 <details>
   <summary>Spoiler warning: Answer</summary>